j3k0/cordova-plugin-purchase/README.md

 For platform setup, the [wiki](https://github.com/j3k0/cordova-plugin-purchase/wiki/Home) is a good starting point.

-There's a specific page for the [version 13] release(./wiki/Version-13).
+There's a specific page for the [version 13](./wiki/Version-13).

+### Upgrading to Version 13

+There's been some changes to the API with version 13 of the plugin.
+This document should help existing apps with the migration: [Migrate to version 13](https://github.com/j3k0/cordova-plugin-purchase/wiki/HOWTO:-Migrate-to-v13).

 ## Extra Resources